‘Emergence is the closest thing to magic that is actually a scientific term’

 Emerge is a project inspired by the idea of emergence and what it means for the world today, directed and supported by Perspectiva.
-Our international social network coalesces around the web platform www.whatisemerging.com (including The Emerge podcast) and is animated through annual international gatherings (including two completed in Berlin and Kyiv) and local networks in a growing number of major cities around the world.
+Our international social network coalesces around the web platform www.whatisemerging.com (including The Emerge podcast) and is animated through annual international gatherings (including three completed in Berlin and Kyiv, with the most recent being Berlin during October 2021) and local networks in a growing number of major cities around the world.

 Emergence is a process of attractive forces – phenomena drawn to different aspects of itself – giving rise to relationship – non-random patterns of connection – then to ‘synergy’ – a whole that is qualitatively different and often greater from the sum of its parts – and then emergence, which is about how that ‘greater’ manifests.
 The key to finding our way towards a viable and desirable future lies in improving the quality of relationships of all kinds.